Vote Tony Caterina for Mayor Oct. 20, 2025

 My top priorities as Edmonton’s mayor will be fixing the broken areas of our city.
 Edmonton needs a decisive leader to tackle issues promptly and efficiently—without fail—while ensuring taxpayers’ limited dollars are spent responsibly.

-The time is now, voters have a perfect opportunity to make a bold change and get our city back on track.
-With the a fiscally conservative mayor, Edmonton can become stronger, more successful and better city for all its citizens.
+The time is now for Tony Caterina to be Edmonton's next Mayor.
+Voters have a perfect opportunity to make a bold change and get our city back on track.
+With a fiscally conservative mayor elected, Edmonton can become stronger, more successful and a better city for all its citizens.

 This council has repeatedly overreached, taking on roles and responsibilities that belong to provincial or federal governments.
 Edmonton must stay in its lane!

-It’s time to refocus on core municipal duties, prioritize responsible spending, and stick to our core responsibilities.
-This plan will keep taxes down.
+It’s time for the city to refocus on core municipal duties and prioritize responsible spending to keep taxes low.

 THERE IS NO SUBSTITUTE FOR EXPERIENCE